Supporting people who are deaf, hearing impaired or living with dementiaPosted on: 3/05/2021

 Soon after the assessment by Adult Services, two Progress Lifeline installers (one with British Sign Language (BSL) training) attended the property to install a range of telecare equipment to ease the strain on Jane and David, to alert them when Susan required help and to help make Susan more comfortable at home.

-The sensors and technology used included: a personal pendant alarm connected to the Progress Lifeline monitoring centre, a falls detector which Susan wears round her wrist, and a Care Assist vibrating watch that Jane or David can wear which alerts them if Susan needs help.
+The sensors and technology used included: a personal pendant alarm connected to the Progress Lifeline monitoring centre, a falls detector which Susan wears round her wrist, and a DDA wrist pager that Jane or David can wear which alerts them if Susan needs help.
 Additionally, door and bed sensors were also installed which connect to a flashing beacon which Jane and David keep in their bedroom.
 The flashing beacon alerts Jane and David if Susan has got out of bed and not returned within a certain period of time, indicating that Susan may need help.

 • Susan's movements are now being monitored by the telecare equipment, minimising the likelihood of injury or accidents in the home